Shi-Research-Group/gRASPA_job_tracker/README.md

 - Use environment variables for all configuration and parameter values.
 - Write results and status files to the output directory provided.
 - For maximum compatibility, document in your script what type of input it expects (file or directory).

+## References
+If you find gRASPA_job_tracker helpful to your research or if you want to read more about its practical use in high-throughput GCMC simulations, please cite/check:
+Zhou, Z., Kashif, S.B., Feng, D., Dou, J.H., Shi, K., Deng, T. and Yao, Z., 2025.
+An Equivariant Graph Network for Interpretable Nanoporous Materials Design. [arXiv preprint arXiv:2509.15908](https://arxiv.org/abs/2509.15908).